 - Dates: Very soft pitted (Medjool) dates add a heavenly caramel-like taste.
 Blend one to two dates with cashew milk in a high-powered blender until completely pulverized.

-- Sea Salt: A pinch of salt nicely balances the sweet flavors.
+- Sea salt: A pinch of salt nicely balances the sweet flavors.
 It is the same when you add a tad of salt on top of peanut butter cookies—ever done that?
 Then you know what I mean.

 - Peanut butter: Add a tablespoon to the sweet milk blend—reminiscent of a peanut butter latte or coffee smoothie.
 And it goes well with caramel-tasting dates.

 Note: When you make your own cold brew coffee, you can double the recipe and keep a big batch in the fridge for up to one week.
 This is perfect if you have a lot of coffee drinkers in the house.
-You can also dilute any leftovers and make delicious coffee-flavored desserts, like this Chocolate Coffee Mousse, Yogurt Almond Flour Coffee Cake, or turn them into a Healthy Coffee Smoothie.
+You can also dilute any leftovers to make delicious coffee-flavored desserts, like this Chocolate Coffee Mousse, Yogurt Almond Flour Coffee Cake, or turn them into a Healthy Coffee Smoothie.

 How To Make a Cold Brew Latte

-Helpful Tips
+Top Tips

 - Chill the milk: To maintain that perfect iced nature of a cold latte, chill the milk before adding it to the cold brew concentrate and ice.